mrobberto/SAMOS_GUI_Python/SAMOS_DMD_dev/DMD_pixel_mapping_dana/README.md

 There are two transformations that we solve for: ![equation](https://latex.codecogs.com/gif.image?%5Cdpi%7B110%7D%5Cbg%7Bwhite%7D%7B%5Ccolor%7BBlack%7D%20%20%5Ctextbf%7BDMD%7D_%7Bxy%7D%5Crightarrow%20%5Ctextbf%7BCCD%7D_%7Bxy%7D%20%5C%20%5Cmathrm%7Band%7D%20%5C%20%5Ctextbf%7BCCD%7D_%7Bxy%7D%5Crightarrow%20%5Ctextbf%7BDMD%7D_%7Bxy%7D%20%7D)

-The names of the transformation functions are `ccd2dmd_wcs` and `dmd2ccd_wcs`, each of which can be inversely applied, giving 8 total transformation functions.
+The names of the transformation functions are `ccd2dmd_wcs` and `dmd2ccd_wcs`, each of which can be inversely applied, giving 4 total coordinate transformation functions.

-To check the accuracy of each, this step applies the transformations to the coordinates read from the pattern file (or source extraction table for CCD), and computes the difference between resulting coordinates and the known coordinates.
+To check the accuracy of each, this step applies the transformations to the coordinates read from the pattern file (or source extraction table for CCD), and computes the difference between resulting X and Y coordinates and the known values.
-For instance the, the `ccd2dmd_wcs` and (inverse)`dmd2ccd_wcs` transformations are applied to the pixel coordinates in the extracted sources table to produce two estimates for mirror locations on the DMD.
+For instance, the `ccd2dmd_wcs` and (inverse)`dmd2ccd_wcs` transformations are applied to the pixel coordinates in the extracted sources table to produce two estimates for mirror locations on the DMD.
 These output mirror coordinates are compared to the coordinates in the DMD pattern table.
 The differences between $x_{in},x_{out}$ and $y_{in},y_{out}$ for both transformations are plotted as histograms (Figure 3).
 Then, we have to decide which transformation function(s) work best.

 | ![ScreenShot](grid_54x54_coord_transf_output_sip3.png)|